 After configuring your WordPress General Settings, the next step is to configure your WordPress Writing Settings.

-Select Settings > Writing in your WordPress menu …
+Click on Settings > Writing in your main WordPress menu …

 (WordPress Settings – Writing)